zyachel/luanti-appimage/README.md

 ## Caveats

-- I've only tested this on my machine(Debian trixie), so it may not work on yours.
+- I've only tested this on my machines(Debian trixie, Debian bookworm, and EndeavourOS Neo), so it may not work on yours.
 If that's the case, file a new issue and help me fix it.
 - File size is bigger by \~5mb compared to [An0n3m0us][anonymous-repo]'s AppImages, as I have added more(almost all output by `ldd`) dependencies.

 ## To-Do: